Degree Fields

 Preparation

-Optometry programs include classroom and laboratory study of health and visual sciences, as well as clinical training in the diagnosis and treatment of eye disorders.
-Courses in pharmacology, optics, vision science, biochemistry, and systemic disease are included.
+Optometry programs include classroom and laboratory study of health and visual sciences and clinical training in the diagnosis and treatment of eye disorders.
+Courses in pharmacology, optics, vision science, biochemistry, and systemic diseases are included.

 Advanced Degrees

-Optometrists wishing to teach or conduct research may study for a master's or Ph.D. degree in visual science, physiological optics, neurophysiology, public health, health administration, health information and communication, or health education.
-One-year postgraduate clinical residency programs are available for optometrists who wish to obtain advanced clinical competence.
-Specialty areas for residency programs include family practice optometry, pediatric optometry, geriatric optometry, vision therapy and rehabilitation, low-vision rehabilitation, cornea and contact lenses, refractive and ocular surgery, primary eye care optometry, and ocular disease.
+Optometrists who wish to teach or conduct research may study for a master's degree or Ph.D. in visual science, physiological optics, neurophysiology, public health, health administration, health information and communication, or health education.

 Accredited Programs